MicrosoftDocs/Viva/Viva/engage/configure-your-viva-engage-network/configure-native-mode.md

 - Any unlisted private groups in your network are changed to private listed groups.
 Users are unable to create unlisted private groups.

 - External groups in Viva Engage aren't supported.
-All external groups are made internal only, and any guests in those groups no longer have access to the group or its contents.
+All external groups are made internal only, and guests in those groups no longer have access to the group and its contents.
 Support for B2B-based external groups is expected at a later date.

-- Adds the Microsoft 365 Global administrator to unconnected groups that either have no owner or the no owner has no permissions to create Microsoft 365 groups.
+- Adds the Microsoft 365 Global administrator to unconnected groups that either have no owner, or the owner has no permissions to create Microsoft 365 groups.
 It doesn't add them to unconnected groups if the owner has group creation rights.

 - Connects all unconnected Viva Engage groups after applying the changes mentioned in the previous three bulleted items.